-Obesity-Prevalence

-Prevalence and Standard Deviation of Obesity
+Prevalence of obesity

-Population who have a body mass index (BMI over 30.00 kg/m calculated from self reported weight and height or measured height and weight expressed as percentage of population surveyed.

-Adult: An obese person is an individual whose calculated BMI is 30.00 kg/m and over.

-Guidelines have established additional BMI cut points for weight: underweight,<18.50; Normal, 18.50-24.99; overweight, 25.00-29.99; obesity I 30.00-34.99; obesity II 35.00-39.99; Obesity III ≥40.00

-Adolescent: An obese adolescent is an individual whose weight falls in 97th percentile according to 2007 WHO growth reference for adolescents.
-12

-Adult: Number of respondents who have BMI 30.0kg/m and over /number of respondents whose height and weight were reported or were measured Adolescent: Number of adolescents whose weight falls in the 97th percentile according to 2007 WHO growth reference for adolescents
+Name Prevalence and standard deviation of obesity Definition Population who have a body mass index (BMI over 30.00 kg/m 2 calculated from self reported weight and height or measured height and weight expressed as percentage of population surveyed.
+Case definition Adult: An obese person is an individual whose calculated BMI is 30.00 kg/m^2 and over.
+Guidelines have established additional BMI cut points for weight 19 : underweight,<18.50 kg/m 2 ; Normal, 18.50-24.99 kg/m 2 ; overweight, 25.00-29.99 kg/m 2 ; obesity I 30.00-34.99 kg/m 2 ; obesity II 35.00-39.99 kg/m 2 ; Obesity III \geq 40.00 kg/m 2 Adolescent: An obese adolescent is an individual whose weight falls in 97 th percentile according to 2007 WHO growth reference for adolescents.
+20 Calculation method Adult:number of respondents who have a BMI $\geq 30.00 \frac{\text{kg}}{\text{m}^2}$ total number respondents whose height and weight were reported or measuredAdolescent: Number of adolescents whose weight falls in the 97th percentileaccording to 2007 WHO growth reference for adolescents - Continued on the next nage

+20 Onis M et al. Development of a WHO growth reference for school-aged children and adolescents.
+2007, op.cit

+Minimum, Optimum, and Optional Data Set for NCDs, Violence and Injury Section 2: Prevalence/Incidence from NCDs Last updated: September 30, 2009

-&lt;sup>11 World Health Organization (WHO).
+19 World Health Organization (WHO).
 Obesity: preventing and managing the global epidemic.
 Report of a WHO consultation.
 2000, op.cit